lisasen/data-ideas/dpaas/dpaas_white_paper_with_DS.md

 # Data Products as a Service (DPaaS)

-This page will provide you with a view of Data products and how my view on how to use it as a service.
+This page will provide you with a view of Data products and my view on how to use it as a service.

 ## 📚 Table of Contents